Internet-of-People/mercury-rust/doc/Architecture.md

 There are many systems following this principle like Git, Magnet/Torrent, ZeroNet, Ipfs or StoreJ.

-This library aims to implement universal Merkle-DAG access that enables
+This library aims to implement protocol-independent Merkle-DAG access that enables
- - a hashgraph-agnostic link format
+ - a universal link format
  - links **between** different Merkle-DAG implementations